 What is Forest Bathing?

 Why are we just now re-discovering this?
 Well, most people live in cities made of asphalt, steel, and concrete.
 As a result, our modern life isolates us from our connection with nature.
 Hence, we have become more susceptible to illness and disease.
-For that reason, forest bathing is a way to regain this vital connection which is important for our health and wellbeing.
+For that reason, it’s become a way to boot our immune systems.
+This helps and regains this vital connection to nature which is important for our health and wellbeing.

-Scientists in Japan and South Korea spent considerable time researching elements and techniques for forest bathing.
+Scientists in Japan and South Korea spent considerable time researching elements and techniques to perfect the best outcome.
 They found how to gain optimal results from the time spent.
-As a result, forest bathing contains two main elements.
+As a result, the best technique contains two main elements.

 First, it is helpful to find a mature forest.
 If this isn’t possible, then you can use a natural space or garden.
 Remember it’s mature trees that are best.
 Then you need to spend the proper amount of time.
 Strolling around a variety of trees enables us to gain exposure to the most phytoncides.
 Running through the forest doesn’t work.
 It doesn’t give you enough time to absorb them.
 Also, researchers found that being “calm” and peaceful helped with our ability to absorb these elements.
 So, you need to spend enough time in one place for you to absorb the compounds.
 These observations provide guidelines on the best practices to obtain the best results.
 This is where the second part of the process comes in.